aniket-tembe/FNP-Sales-Analysis/README.md

 ## 🔍 Insights & Findings
 - Sales peak during **festive occasions** like **Holi and Raksha Bandhan**.
 - **Colors and Soft Toys** generate the highest revenue among product categories.
-- Customers spend an **average of ₹3,520.98 per order**.
+- Customers spend an **average of ₹3,521 per order**.
 - **Imphal, Dhanbad, and Kavali** are among the top cities by order count.
 - Higher order quantities **do not significantly impact delivery time**.

 ## 🔚 Conclusion
-This analysis provides key insights that can help **Ferns N Petals** optimize its sales strategies, improve inventory management, and enhance customer experience.
+This analysis provides key insights that can help **FNP** optimize its sales strategies, improve inventory management, and enhance customer experience.
 The findings highlight the importance of **seasonal trends, product popularity, and efficient logistics** in driving business growth.

----

-**Author:** Rakesh Joshi

 **Email:** rakeshgjoshi4@gmail.com